amyquinton/drawdown-sdg/drawdown-sdgs.md

 </tbody>
 </table></div>

-### From another perspective, which of the Drawdown Solutions did we find related to the most SDGs?
+### From the other perspective, which of the Drawdown Solutions relates to the most SDGs?

-The table below shows we assessed that the [Educating Girls][10] and [Reduced Food Waste][11] drawdown solutions are related to the most SDGs, each relating to 6 SDGs:
+The table below shows our assessment that the [Educating Girls][10] and [Reduced Food Waste][11] drawdown solutions are related to the most SDGs, each applicable to (at least) 6 SDGs:

 - *Educating Girls:*
   - Climate Action; Gender Equality; No Poverty;	Decent Work and Economic Growth; Reduced Inequality; Quality Education.